BATDATUNIT01 - Power and data storage

 Firmware update

-The both types of BATDATUNIT contains AIRDOS04 firmware.
+Both types of BATDATUNIT contain the AIRDOS firmware, shared between AIRDOS04 and AIRDOS05.
 Updating the firmware of your AIRDOS particle detector is an important process for ensuring the device is equipped with the latest features and any known bugs are solved.
 The following guide provides a step-by-step approach to updating the firmware using the AVRDUDE tool.

 Preparation